neomatrix369/SalarySlipKata/README.md

       }

   ```
+  You can, however, add **private** methods and fields to the `SalarySlipGenerator` class, change the constructor, and add extra classes.

   *Note: The term 'Tax-free allowance' is interchangeably used with the term 'Personal Allowance' and 'Tax-free Personal Allowance' in this domain.

 ### Calculations: National Insurance contributions and Tax